Stages of Hair Loss

 • Depending on your treatment, your hair may become thin or completely bald.

-• If you know you are going to lose all your hair, why not try dying it crazy colours or trying that hairstyle you always wanted?
+• If you know you are going to lose all your hair, why not try dying it in different colours or trying that hairstyle you always wanted?

 • Experiment and have fun!